-Practitioners have been asked to opt-out if they:
+Practitioners have been asked to opt-out of being on the sub-register if they:

 Employers must conduct appropriate pre-employment checks before employing practitioners from the sub-register.

-Prior to employing a practitioner on the sub-register, employers need to consider:
+Before employing a practitioner on the 2021 sub-register, employers need to consider:

 Employers who wish to employ or engage practitioners on the sub-register have a responsibility to support them to make a safe return to practice and to ensure patient safety.